ezenielrios/EZENIELRIOS/README.md

 🌱 I’m addicted to learning and growing every day

 🔭 I’m currently working on a fairly large project with react in the front-end, will be adding some API's and its own server with node and express.
-Final toouches will involve a database.
+Final touches will involve a database.

 🎓 I'm attending DeVry University for my B.S.
 IT & Networking concentration in Cyber Security